ckadluba/AzureDevOpsTools/README.md

 1. In Azure DevOps UI create a PAT token in Azure DevOps that has the permissions mentioned below.
 1. Create the environment variable `AzureDevOpsTools_PAT` containing the PAT token.
+1. You can create fruther variables used by most of the cmdlets.
+This is optional because these values can also passed as parameters to every cmdlet.
+Those variables are: `AzureDevOpsTools_ServerUrl`, `AzureDevOpsTools_OrgName` and `AzureDevOpsTools_Project`-

 ## Get-TemplateParameters